learn-co-students/rack-get-params-lab-online-web-pt-081219/README.md

 # Rack Routes and GET Params

 We've provided the code for a basic list of items.
 Now it's your turn to extend it.
-Do your work in `app/application.rb`.

-## Vocabulary Word: "Route"

-In applications built on Rack, we use the noun "route" to to refer to a path that the application has a special response to.

-Thus the `/shoes` "route" shows information about shoes.
-The `/profile` "route" shows information about the logged-in user.
-The `/logout` route does something to delete some information that let the server know the user was logged in.

 ## Instructions